zinzloun/Fazil_C2/Readme.md

     ./c2.py

-Then if you know how a c2 works, use help command to get started:
+Then if you know how a C2 tool works you are good to go.
+Use help command to get started:

 ```
 (c2)::> help